Tudat/tudat/_sources/tutorials/tudatFeatures/accelerationSetup/aeroCoeff.rst.txt

             = boost::make_shared< geometric_shapes::Capsule >(
                4.694, 1.956, 2.662, -1.0 * 33.0 * PI / 180.0, 0.196 );

-The number of lines and points are easily definable:
+There is also an option to define a grid by the user, but this is not explained here.
+To define the panels on the vehicle, which are used for the calculation of the local inclination, the number of lines and points are easily definable:

 .. code-block:: cpp